fourMs/MGT-python/musicalgestures/documentation/_motionvideo.md

 - `blur` _str, optional_ - 'Average' to apply a 10px \* 10px blurring filter, 'None' otherwise.
 Defaults to 'None'.
 - `kernel_size` _int, optional_ - Size of structuring element.
 Defaults to 5.
 - `unit` _str, optional_ - Unit in QoM plot.
 Accepted values are 'seconds' or 'samples'.
 Defaults to 'seconds'.
+- `title` _str, optional_ - Optionally add title to the plot.
+Defaults to None, which uses the file name as a title.

 #### Returns